De-register for VAT

-When you're invoice accounting for VAT, you're entitled to claim bad debt relief if your customers don't pay you, i.e. claim back the VAT from HM Revenue.
+When you're invoice accounting for VAT, you're entitled to claim bad debt relief if your customers don't pay you, i.e. claim back the VAT from HMRC.

-In FreeAgent, clicking the "Write-off Unpaid" button after the date of de-registration won't affect the VAT accounts, so you'll need to post a journal entry when you click "Write-off Unpaid", posting the amount of the VAT you're reclaiming.
+In FreeAgent, selecting the "Write-off Unpaid" button after the date of de-registration won't affect the VAT accounts, so you'll need to post a journal entry when you select "Write-off Unpaid", posting the amount of the VAT you're reclaiming.

 The entries, dated the same day as you wrote off the bad debt (which must be at least 6 months after the invoice date to qualify for bad debt relief) would be:

-You'd then need to apply to HM Revenue for your refund.
+You'd then need to apply to HMRC for your refund.

 ...and thanks for taking the time to feed back, it's appreciated.